Graham Pearson: Life and works

 Pearson was born in West Yorkshire.
 He completed his undergraduate degree in geology at Imperial College, London, and then undertook a PhD in isotope geochemistry at the University of Leeds.
 After holding research positions at the Carnegie Institution of Washington and the Open University, Pearson was appointed to a lectureship at the University of Durham.
-In 2010, he was appointed to as a prestigious Canada Excellence in Research Chair at the University of Alberta, Canada, where he guides a notable team and established and leads the Arctic Resources Geochemistry Laboratory – one of the largest and most advanced facilities of its kind in the world.
+In 2010, he was appointed to the Canada Excellence in Research Chair at the University of Alberta where he established the Arctic Resources Geochemistry Laboratory.

 Awards

-Pearson's work has been recognised with numerous awards.
-In 2017, he was awarded the Robert Wilhelm Bunsen medal of the European Geosciences Union, for his outstanding contributions to the understanding of the sub-continental mantle, and innovations in geochemical techniques.
-In 2021, he received the Murchison Medal from the Geological Society of London for his studies of the deep Earth and planetary materials, and in 2023, he was elected a Fellow of the Royal Society.
+Pearson was awarded the 2017 Robert Wilhelm Bunsen medal of the European Geosciences Union for research of the sub-continental mantle and innovations in geochemical techniques.
+In 2021, he received the Murchison Medal from the Geological Society of London for studies of the deep Earth and planetary materials.
+He was elected a Fellow of the Royal Society in 2023.

+In 2025, a natural analogue of synthetic β-Ca2P2O7 was found in a super-deep diamond from the Chapadão plateau, Mato Grosso, Brazil.
+It was named grahampearsonite to recognize Pearson's contributions to diamond research.